 This year's moderators: former Washington Post medical correspondent Ceci Connolly, returns and will be joined by Dr. Richard Besser, ABC News's Chief Health and Medical editor (and former acting director of the Centers for Disease Control and Prevention).

 The annual conference is being held by the Mayo Clinic Center for Individualized Medicine.

-Tags: Center for Individualized Medicine, continuing medical education, Dr. Eric Green, Dr. Richard Besser, Events, genomics, individualized Medicine, Innovations, Mayo Clinic, medical conference, People, personalized medicine, pharmacogenomics, Progress Updates
+Tags: Center for Individualized Medicine, continuing medical education, Eric Green, Events, genomics, individualized Medicine, Innovations, People, personalized medicine, pharmacogenomics, Progress Updates, Richard Besser